mehedi-hasan1102/mehedi-hasan-personal-portfoliyo/data/blogs/intervew-question.md

 - Child components cannot modify props
 - Useful for communication between components

----

-# Final Thoughts
+# **Final Thoughts**

 JavaScript forms the foundation of modern web development, while ReactJS provides the structure to build fast, scalable applications.
-Mastering these fundamentals will help you succeed in interviews and in real-world development.
+Mastering these fundamentals will help you succeed in interviews and real-world development.